NEW Program FAQs - Kenneth Rainin Foundation

 Organizations with annual budgets under $10,000 for the last closed fiscal year are not eligible to apply.
 If your last closed fiscal year budget does not meet this requirement, but you have had an annual budget of at least $10,000 within the last three years, please submit that prior year budget with your application.

-If I received a NEW Program grant in 2023, am I eligible to apply in 2024?
+If I received a NEW Program grant last year, am I eligible to apply this year?

 No. NEW Program awards cannot be made to the same organization or fiscally sponsored project two years in a row.

-Yes, if you have completed your previously funded projects and submitted your grant report by the application deadline, then you are eligible to apply.
+Yes, if you have completed your previously funded project and submitted your grant report by the application deadline, then you are eligible to apply.

 If I am currently receiving support from the Foundation through a program other than the NEW Program, am I eligible to apply?